 The other place I was able to go alone was to my grandparents.
-My grandparents owned a grocery store in Milwaukee, Wisconsin named Patterson’s Grocery Store.
+My grandparents owned a grocery store in Milwaukee, Wisconsin: Patterson’s Grocery Store.
 One of the few black owned businesses in the area.
-My grandparents lived behind it in an attached apartment.
+My grandparents lived in the back of the store in an attached apartment.
 The community of folks that came and went under the tinkle of the bell attached to the grocery store door were as vibrant, poetic lovely ,and desperate as the characters within the books I read.
 They were people of all colors, shapes, sizes, and accents.
 The people that shopped at the store had no boundaries to their stories or how to present them.
 They came in shouting, screaming, whispering, crying or solemn with hunger begging to be put on the books for a bit of food.
 My grandparents store was a safe haven for the community of black people, spanish speaking families, Italians and gays (as was the term then) in the community.
 It was a massive confessional booth.
-The people were gathered into a sort of wedding bouquet of various accents and skin colors in the struggle of daily survival and future dreams.
-I knew I would become a storyteller in every and anyway possible.
-I do this as a filmmaker, comedian, literacy instructor, novelist, performance artist and musician.
+The people were gathered into a sort of wedding bouquet of various accents and skin colors in the struggle of daily survival and future dreams in America.
+I knew early I was a storyteller in every and anyway possible.
+I tell story as a filmmaker, comedian, literacy instructor, novelist, performance artist and musician.
 I abundantly enjoy engaging my audiences, students, and friends in conversations of how and why it is essential to be present and realize the stories in our life, to examine the narrative of our collect lives.
 And lastly… how to be the author and the voice of your life stories.

 Jovelyn D, Richards